-The biology/health sciences track and chemistry/health sciences track curriculums enable the pre-chiropractic student to schedule this coursework along with other course requirements for the respective major.
+The biology-health professions concentration curricula enable the pre-chiropractic student to schedule coursework along with other course requirements for the respective major.

-Pre-chiropractic is a curricular focus for students who plan to enter professional chiropractic education.
+The Pre-chiropractic concentration has a curricular focus for students who plan to enter professional chiropractic education.
 Most pre-chiropractic students are biology majors; however, a pre-chiropractic student can major in virtually any discipline.
-Health science advisors give advice to pre-chiropractic majors regarding chiropractic colleges including the colleges' prerequisite requirements, application procedures, and current admissions trends.
-Pre-chiropractic students are encouraged to participate in a chiropractic experience such as shadowing, visit New York Chiropractic College (or other chiropractic programs), and attend on-campus presentations by visiting chiropractic college admissions personnel.
+Health science advisors give advice to pre-chiropractic majors regarding chiropractic colleges including the colleges’ prerequisite requirements, application procedures, and current admissions trends.

 All qualified pre-chiropractic students at Shippensburg University have gained admission to chiropractic programs.
 Over recent years, Shippensburg University students have been accepted to: